A Geometric Framework for Odor Representation

 \subsection{The geometries of olfaction}

-In addition to dimensionality, the second fundamental property of a sensory space is its intrinsic geometry \citep{Zaidi2013}.
+In addition to dimensionality, the second fundamental property of a sensory space is its intrinsic geometry \cite{Zaidi2013}.
 Establishing a geometry provides access to theorems by which representational structures can be formally defined and manipulated.
 However, it is not necessary to restrict the topology of a sensory space to a single geometry with fixed curvature -- in fact, as indicated below, this is neither advisable nor ultimately possible for the olfactory modality.
-Specifically, we show that a mature olfactory perceptual space cannot be simply characterized as "Euclidean", "spherical", "hyperbolic", or otherwise, as its dependence on localized, experience-dependent plasticity instead produces a space comprising local regions that can exhibit the properties of different geometries.
+Specifically, we show that a mature olfactory perceptual space cannot be simply characterized as "Euclidean", "spherical", "hyperbolic", or otherwise, as its dependence on localized, experience-dependent plasticity instead produces a space comprising locally modifiable regions that can exhibit the properties of different geometries.
+These can be glued together formally via the theory of sheaves.

-We here present a generalized geometric framework for the construction of odor representations.
-The framework is based on the molecular/physiological encoding capacities of the olfactory bulb input layer \citep{Gronowitz2021} and the transformation of these physiological \textit{odorant} representations by perceptual learning into cognitive, categorical \textit{odor} representations to which meaning can be ascribed.
-Key features of this framework include the simultaneous depiction of sampling-based physical similarity and learning-dependent perceptual similarity within the perceptual space, and a hierarchical categorization process that culminates in a perceptual space within which qualitatively discrete \textit{odor} representations are hierarchically constructed through experience, exhibiting statistically appropriate consequential regions with probabilistic boundaries that reflect learned generalization gradients \citep{Cleland2009,Cleland2011,Shepard1987}.
-Critically, individual training and experience generates progressively more sophisticated hierarchies and concomitantly superior odor identification capabilities \citep{Royet2013,Rabin1988}.
+We present a generalized geometric framework for the construction of odor representations.
+The framework is based on the molecular/physiological encoding capacities of the olfactory bulb input layer \cite{Gronowitz2021} and the transformation of these physiological \textit{odorant} representations by perceptual learning into cognitive, categorical \textit{odor} representations to which meaning can be ascribed.
+Key features of this framework include the simultaneous depiction of sampling-based physical similarity and learning-dependent perceptual similarity within the perceptual space, and a categorization process that culminates in a perceptual space within which qualitatively discrete \textit{odor} representations are hierarchically constructed through experience, exhibiting statistically appropriate consequential regions with probabilistic boundaries that reflect learned generalization gradients \cite{Cleland2009,Cleland2011,Shepard1987,Locatelli2016}.
+Critically, individual training and experience generates progressively more sophisticated hierarchies and concomitantly superior odor identification capabilities \cite{Royet2013,Rabin1988}.